 There is no minimum term; however the maximum term is 49 years.
-In practice, 30-year or 36-year terms are most common.
+In practice, 30-year or 36-year terms are most common used.

 There are no existing examples of greenfield port projects in Turkey in a pure PPP form (such as those recently seen in the Turkish healthcare sector).
-Private entity operated ports are all under the BOT model (for new ports) or concession agreements (for existing ports).
+Ports operated by private entities are all run under the BOT model (for new ports) or concession agreements (for existing ports).